Palestinians and foreigners wait under scorching sun at the Allenby Bridge Crossing terminal, between Jordan and the West Bank, July 28, 2009.

 Palestinian Jerusalemites are only allowed to use the King Hussein Bridge.

 Al-Nijmeh (Star) taxi company has an Israeli government-issued monopoly for the King Hussein Bridge and takes passengers from East Jerusalem in shared rides.
-Even though the taxi company has changed owners, it seems to always keep the monopoly, either by competing directly and winning the bid for it or by buying the bid from whomever wins the tender.
+Even though the taxi company has changed owners, it seems to always keep the monopoly, either by competing directly and winning the bid for it or by buying the bid from whoever wins the tender.
 There is little Israeli supervision of the company.
 The shared taxi, which takes 10 passengers at a reasonable cost of NIS 42 each plus extra for bags, stops running at noon, which forces afternoon passengers to hire a private taxi.

 After reaching the Israeli-controlled side of the bridge, Palestinian Jerusalemite travelers incur two extra unnecessary costs: an exit tax of about NIS 200 (about $54) per traveler (including children)2 and an exit permit of about NIS 220 (about $60 per person; children are exempt).
 Palestinians holding PA IDs, which are titled and function as passports/travel documents (unlike Israeli permanent-resident IDs), do not need to purchase the exit permit, because they enter Jordan on their passports, but Jerusalemite permanent residents who have an Israeli-issued laissez-passer get no such break.
-Jordanian officials require travelers to carry an exit permit valid for only three years (and not the Israeli laissez passer, valid for five years).
+Jordanian officials require travelers to carry an exit permit valid for only three years (and not the Israeli laissez-passer, valid for five years).
 (Foreign passport holders can save time and money by getting a five-year multiple-entry visa to Jordan, available online.)

 Pedestrian passengers arrive on the Jordanian side of the King Hussein Bridge crossing, July 19, 2022.

-Pedestrian passengers arrive at the terminal on the Jordanian side of the King Hussein Bridge crossing between the Jordan and the West Bank, July 19, 2022.
+Pedestrian passengers arrive at the terminal on the Jordanian side of the King Hussein Bridge crossing between Jordan and the West Bank, July 19, 2022.

 Credit: